Elephant (Tame Impala song): The Wiggles version

-Australian children's music band the Wiggles performed a cover of "Elephant" for Australian youth broadcaster Triple J's Like a Version segment on 5 March 2021, during which they interpolated their original song "Fruit Salad" throughout the performance.
-The cover was later released as a single through ABC Music the following week, on 12 March 2021.
+Australian children's music band the Wiggles covered "Elephant" for Australian youth broadcaster Triple J's Like a Version segment on 5 March 2021, during which they interpolated their original song "Fruit Salad" throughout the performance.
+The cover was released as a single through ABC Music the following week, on 12 March 2021.

-"Elephant" was included on the Wiggles' compilation album, ReWiggled (2022), which features the group performing covers of songs by various Australian artists.
+"Elephant" was included on the Wiggles' compilation album ReWiggled (2022), which features the group performing covers of songs by various Australian artists.

 The performing line-up included new and original Wiggles Lachy Gillespie, Anthony Field, Simon Pryce, Emma Watkins, Jeff Fatt, and Murray Cook.

 The cover received instantaneous acclaim, with various people, including comedian Andy Lee, flagging it as a contender for the station's Hottest 100 countdown.
 It later emerged as a favourite to top the 2021 poll, which it ultimately won, becoming the first cover song to do so.

 On 26 January 2022, Australian Recording Industry Association (ARIA) published their mid-week chart, in which they revealed the cover was likely to make its debut on the ARIA Top 50 Singles Chart that week.
 On 28 January, the song debuted at number 10 on the ARIA Singles Chart dated 31 January, becoming the Wiggles' first top fifty appearance in the process.